gomorpheus/morpheus-docs/library/options/option_types.rst

     }
   }

-The Option Type is configured as follows:
+The Input is configured as follows:

 - **NAME:** Parsed Networks
 - **FIELD NAME:** parsedNetwork